How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 Examples include undercutting the market with cheaper real estate agent rates, offering to buy houses below market value, and selling on the customer’s behalf.

-For example, Rex’s unique proposition is based on savings for their clients.
-They offer a 2% commission and a 50% rebate of the buyer’s agent commission in certain circumstances.
+For example, Rex’s unique proposition is based on savings for its clients.
+In certain circumstances, it offers a 2% commission and a 50% rebate of the buyer’s agent commission.
+This sets them apart from the standard 6% commission paid by the client to traditional agents.

 Step Two: Plan Your Real Estate Business Structure